 Secure Your Funds

 Now that you’ve sorted out the shipping methods best suited for your machinery, make sure you have funds for the transaction locked in as well.
 Online escrow services are a great way to ensure that both buyer and seller are protected – especially when both parties are relative unknowns to each other.
 With escrow, buyers no longer need to worry about paying in advance and simply hoping their purchase shows up.
 Sellers also gain the advantage of knowing that purchase funds are verified up front and held securely with a neutral third party – completely eliminating the risk of non-payment.
+Heavy equipment transactions done online or via auction can be risky, and you want to have the confidence that the other party is legitimate.
+Buyers and sellers of heavy equipment trust PaySAFE® Escrow to facilitate transactions in a process that makes the transfer of assets safe, secure and simple.

 Regardless of which shipping method you and your counterpart decide upon, never feel badly for asking additional questions.
 Doing some background work ahead of any potential international sale can make the process much less daunting and help to avoid any delays.